ubuntu-openstack/zopenstack/README-zkvm.md

 Juju needs to be configured to utilize the MAAS cluster.
 See [https://jujucharms.com/docs/stable/clouds-maas](https://jujucharms.com/docs/stable/clouds-maas) for more info.

-## Deploying
+## Deploy and Configure
+  * The following script will deploy, wait for status to settle and then configure.
-  * Review, adjust if necessary, and run:
+    Review, adjust if necessary, and run:

     ```sh
     ./tools/1-deploy/zkvm-deploy.sh
     ```

-## Post-Deploy Configuration
-  * After confirming Juju status for all units is reported as Ready, configure the deployed cloud with tenants, images, networks, and such.

-    ```sh
-    cd ../tools/2-configure
-    ./configure
-    ```

-## Post-Deploy Configuration

-* TODO: add post-deploy config section

 ## Testing

 * TODO: add testing section

+## Known Issues

+There is a bug (https://bugs.launchpad.net/charm-nova-compute-proxy/+bug/1641464) related to the systemd timeout for the openstack-nova-compute service in combination with the way the openstack and neutron services are enabled and (re)started with systemctl - the workaround at time of writing is to ssh into the z/KVM instance and kill the hung systemctl process, then manually enable and restart the openstack and neutron services.
+Another slightly more simple workaround is to modify the systemd service file for openstack-nova-compute and set the start timeout to something between 30 and 60 seconds.